Ezekiel 20 – Israel’s History of Sin, God’s History of Mercy

 i.
 Raised My hand in an oath: “I bound myself in a covenant to them to continue to be their God, if they should be faithful, and continue to be my people.
 Among the Jews the juror lifted up his right hand to heaven; which explains Psalm 144:8: ‘Their right hand is a right hand of falsehood.’
 This is a form used in England, Scotland, and Ireland.”
 (Clarke)

 ii.
 A land that I had searched out for them: “After the manner of man God speaks, as if he had been the spy to go from place to place to search out the best, and to appoint it for them; it was his wise and good providence which assigned this land to them.”
 (Poole)

 iii.
 The glory of all lands: “It was so then, it is not so now, since the Jews were disprivileged and dejected; but as in the earthly paradise, after man fallen, the rose fell off, the brier whereon it grew remained; so here.”
 (Trapp)

 c.
-Each of you, throw away the abominations which are before His eyes: God not only gave Israel and oath; while the people of God were still in Egypt, God gave them a command.
+Each of you, throw away the abominations which are before his eyes: God not only gave Israel an oath; while the people of God were still in Egypt, God gave them a command.
 The command was to throw away the idols of Egypt.
 They were to have nothing to do with the gods of Egypt.

 i.
 “The fact that they turned so easily to fresh idols like the golden calf, indicates that many, as Ezekiel says, must have been attracted also by Egyptian religious practices.”
 (Wright)